 Unfortunately, Makart died young at the age of 45, his atelier was demolished — the interior design thus lost forever, and some of his works have vanished.
 But the house in which he lived is still around.
 Perhaps the best place to see his work is the Museum of Art History.
 Once you make your way up the stairs, there you will see his work right under the large painting in the ceiling.
 Today, Makart is not the famous artist he used to be, but perhaps that is the way it should be.
 As Fred Hennings put it “Makart was not the artist for all times, but the time in which he lived, it was his” (Cr).

-The house where Makart used to live will be part of the upcoming Tag des Denkmals on September 29th!
+The house where Makart used to live is part of the Tag des Denkmals!
 There is an exhibition and also tours that will provide more information about Makart and his work.
-The Tag des Denkmals is organized by the Austrian Federal Monuments Authority (Bundesdenkmalamt – BDA).
-The aim of the event is to make the public aware of the importance of cultural heritage and to raise awareness about heritage protection and monument preservation.
+The Tag des Denkmals is organized by the Austrian Federal Monuments Authority.
+The aim of the event is to make the public aware of the importance of cultural heritage.
+Also to raise awareness about heritage protection and monument preservation.

 Make sure to check out our private tours for more information about Vienna’s history.
 You can also find us on Instagram